djellemah/rodsec/README.md

 ### ModSecurity config

+Copy `spec/config/modsecurity.conf`, `spec/config/crs-setup.conf`, and
-Copy ```spec/config/modsecurity.conf``` and ```spec/config/crs-setup.conf``` into a config directory in your app somewhere.
+`spec/config/unicode.mapping` into a config directory in your app somewhere.
 These are pre-configured to signal an intervention on dodgy requests or responses - the rack middleware in this gem returns a 403 "Forbidden" in those cases.

 You should be able to use the config files as-is.
-Possibly decrease the paranoia level in ```crs-setup.conf``` from 3 to 1 or 2.
+Possibly decrease the paranoia level in `crs-setup.conf` from 3 to 1 or 2.

 Then you'll need a ruleset - start with the
 [OWASP CRS](https://github.com/SpiderLabs/owasp-modsecurity-crs/).